Feeding Versus Cleansing

 After a few months on this diet Helen's menstruations have stopped and she started loosing weight.
 But none of it seemed to worry her and she 'felt well'.
 When she went home for a visit her family were horrified by the way she looked and contacted her aunt in England asking for help.
 By the time of the consultation Helen has been on her 'healthy diet' for more than a year.

 So, what happened to Helen?
 Didn't she follow the healthiest diet in the world and the one we should all strive for?
-That is what the authorities and all the mainstream media are telling us.1 And what about all the research showing that following a vegan diet reduces high blood pressure, helps to recover from diabetes and many other chronic diseases?2,3,4 What about Gerson treatment protocol for cancer and other chronic disease, which is purely vegan?5 What about other cancer-treatment protocols most of which are vegan?6 These protocols and approaches show a good record of success.
+That is what the authorities and all the mainstream media are telling us.
+And what about all the research showing that following a vegan diet reduces high blood pressure, helps to recover from diabetes and many other chronic diseases?
+What about Gerson treatment protocol for cancer and other chronic disease, which is purely vegan?
+What about other cancer-treatment protocols most of which are vegan?
+These protocols and approaches show a record of success.

 Let us try and understand the whole issue.

 Helen is an intelligent girl and the first good thing she did was she stopped eating all processed foods.
 These man-made concoctions wrapped in colourful packaging have no right to be called with the noble name 'food'.
 They are at the root of all modern epidemics of degenerative disease.
-We will not devote any time to processed foods here; I would just sum them up with a great quote: "Man is the only species clever enough to make his own food and the only one stupid enough to eat it."7,17 To have good health we need to eat foods created by Mother Nature.
+We will not devote any time to processed foods here; I would just sum them up with a great quote from Barry Groves: "Man is the only species clever enough to make his own food and the only one stupid enough to eat it."
+To have good health we need to eat foods created by Mother Nature, not man.
 Mother Nature took billions of years to design our bodies while at the same time designing all the foods suitable for our bodies to use.
-How arrogant it is for humans to think that they can know better than Mother Nature, having tinkered in their laboratories just for a few decades, generally motivated by greed!
+How arrogant it is for humans to think that they know better than Mother Nature, having tinkered in their laboratories for a few decades!

-But what about all those tables, which show that plants are full of nourishment, published in popular nutrition books, you would ask?
-All those B vitamins, proteins and oils?
-Yes, when we analyse different plant foods in a laboratory, they show good amounts of various nutrients.
-This information is then published in common nutritional literature.
-Unfortunately, these tables of nutrient content of plants are no use for the human body.
+But what about all the research published in popular nutrition books, which shows that plants are full of nourishment?
+Yes, when we analyse different plant foods in a laboratory, they show good amounts of vitamins, proteins, fats and minerals.
+This information is then published in common nutritional literature causing confusion.
 Why?
 Because, in a laboratory we can use all sorts of methods and chemicals for extracting nutrients from plants: methods, which our human digestive system does not possess.
-Human gut has a very limited ability to digest plants and to extract anything useful from them.12 People knew that plant foods are hard for humans to digest, that is why all traditional cultures have developed methods of food preparation to extract more nutrition from plants and to make them more digestible, such as fermentation, malting, sprouting and special ways of cooking.
-Unfortunately, in our modern world many of these methods have been forgotten and replaced with recipes which suite the food industry's commercial agenda.13
+Human gut has a very limited ability to digest plants and to extract useful nutrients from them.
+People knew that plant foods are hard for humans to digest, that is why all traditional cultures have developed methods of food preparation to extract more nutrition from plants and to make them more digestible, such as fermentation, malting, sprouting and cooking.
+Unfortunately, in our modern world many of these methods have been forgotten and replaced with recipes which suite the food industry's commercial agenda.